 Page after page, it is first of all a tribute to the splendour of nature, be it beach, desert, geyser or jungle.
 Landscapes conducive to escape, to dream, to wonder.

 And then there are the looks and the faces crossed in these distant latitudes.
 Men and women who have transformed the journey into an encounter.

-So far, so close ...
-I like this "look on the planet" that goes beyond the easy aestheticism of exotic images.
-This gaze set with frankness and respect on the other.
+So far, so close...
+I like this "look at the planet" that goes beyond the easy aestheticism of exotic images.
+This look at the other with frankness and respect.

-No doubt my perception is a little biased: I read the blog of Marie-Ange, A world elsewhere, for so long, that I know the history of each of these photographs almost!
-This familiarity explains that I have so much pleasure to admire them again on paper (it changes the screen).
+No doubt my perception is a bit biased: I read Marie-Ange's blog, A world elsewherefor so long that I know the history of each of these photographs, or almost!
+This familiarity explains why I have so much pleasure in admiring them again on paper (it changes from the screen).